fmerg/pymerkle/docs/target/source/implementations.rst

 Implementations
 +++++++++++++++

-Pymerkle provides out of the box the following concrete implementations.
+Pymerkle provides the following implementations of ``BaseMerkleTree``.

-In-memory
+In memory
 =========

-``InmemoryTree`` is a non-persistent implementation where nodes are loaded into the runtime memory, suitable for investigating and visualizing the tree structure.
-It is intended as a debugging and testing tool.
+``InmemoryTree`` is a non-persistent implementation where nodes reside inside the runtime memory, suitable for investigating and visualizing the tree structure.
+It is intended for debugging and testing.

 .. code-block:: python